olefriis/sidtool/README.md

 Currently the only output format is a Ruby file which defines a list of synths to play at certain points in time.
 This can be used to play back the music in [Sonic Pi](https://sonic-pi.net).

+## Limitations

+Only a subset of the so-called `PSID` format is supported (a few `.sid` files use the `RSID` format which requires a more complete Commodore 64 environment to run), and maybe not all shortcomings of the support is handled well.

+Only PAL (50 frames per second) is supported.
+No CIA timers or other fanciness is supported.

+The conversion runs a specified number of frames (default is 1500 - this can be changed on the command line).
+Ideally it should be able to run until the song finishes.

+For these and other limitations, please consult [the issues](https://github.com/olefriis/sidtool/issues).

 ## Installation

     gem install sidtool